Plinko Board

 Making the Plinko Board

-There are a few different ways of making a Plinko Board, but they all result in you playing the same simple game. a plinko game Board, size can vary from a tabletop model to something eight feet tall.
+There are a few different ways of making a Plinko Board, but they all result in you playing the same simple game.
+A Plinko game Board size can vary from a tabletop model to something eight feet tall.
 Depending on how wide the Plinko game board is and the size of the chips, it could have just a few slots at the end of a whole raft of them.
 Just as fun games, as long as the number of slots is odd, play along with the single center one reserved for the grand prize.

 Use of Pegboard

 Cut the pegboard to size, then make a frame around it on the sides and bottom.
 This frame provides stiffness and holds the chips on the bottom piece of the Plinko board if they get to the edge.
 The frame can be made of any material that the woodworker chooses.
 A rough Plinko Board can be made by attaching 2”x 4”s, cut to length, to the sides and bottom of the backboard face.
 The easiest way to attach the boards before wood gluing them is using narrow-crown staples in a pneumatic staple gun.
-The top of the Plinko Board needs a piece of wood to support it as well, but in this case, the giant Plinko board iisn’t must be on the back side so that it isn’t in the way of inserting the chips.
+The top of the Plinko Board needs a piece of wood to support it as well, but in this case, the giant Plinko board isn’t must be on the back side so that it isn’t in the way of inserting the chips.

 The Next Challenge is Installing